The Practice Team

 If you have any queries about the practice and the way it is run, please contact Sharon Cox, Practice Manager on 01420 81988 or e-mail her via firstname.lastname@example.org

-We have 9 receptionists, 3 secretaries, 6 admin office staff, 8 nurses, 3 nursing assistants and a wonderful man who supports the admin team with copying, is very handy with a screwdriver and makes tea!
+We have 9 receptionists, 2 secretaries and 6 admin office staff plus a wonderful man who supports the admin team with copying, is very handy with a screwdriver and makes tea!
 Some of the team have combined roles.

 The reception team answers the phone and greets you when you walk through the door.
 They have the impossible task of making everyone the appointment they need or want, as soon as they want it, without overloading the doctors and nurses, and still managing a smile!
 The partners and managers determine the amount of appointments available, but reception then have to translate that information into one appointment that best suits each individual patient's needs.
 This isn't easy!
 A 'quart into a pint pot' is an everyday challenge for a skilled receptionist.
 They also book patient transport, arrange clinics, maintain the paper records, tidy rooms and make tea!